shr1mpsy/E-learning-App/README.md

 2. After every topic is a quiz that tests you about how much of the knowledge you kept.

 3. A overview/menu screen where you can see all the topics that you've already done and which you still need to.

+To add a new course do:
+    1. add name to contentEntries
+    2. add a picture to coursePictures
+    3. add to the contentValues
+    4. add a false to the contentTrailings
+    5. add a List of false to the trailings, headlines, entries,assets,img
+    6. there you can put your content in